enloe92/QuizzApp/README.md

-### Boilerplate app structure for Quiz App project
+### Quiz App
+Has an opening Page that when you click the "Start Quiz" button will begin a quiz about Lord of the Rings